|

 are unmerged.

-6. ephemeral-import: Force mutable mode like ephemeral above,
+6. ephemeral-import: Force mutable mode like ephemeral above, but

-directories under /var/lib/extensions.mutable/, merge them
+under /var/lib/extensions.mutable/, merge them into the host

-into the host file system, like import does.
+file system, like import does.

 See "Options" below on specifying modes using the --mutable=